cdiazmun/CDStats/README.md

 # $\\beta$-diversity

 This diversity metric is going to describe the dissimilarity of the samples regarding their microbial composition.
 The first thing we need to do to execute the functions to calculate these $\\beta$-diversity indexes is to add a factor as a `column` of our `DataFrame`, so that we can use it as a factor.
 We are going to generate a new `DataFrame`with the same microorganisms but a different distribution and since these indexes work better with a big set of data, I am going to repeat the samples three times to build some statistical power.
 Let's imagine that we have a few samples inoculated with a starter made of *Lactobacillus* and *Acetobacter* and others that are not inoculated.
+We are going to also include another factor called *pH*

 ```
 Lactobacillus <- rep(c(0,20,0,10,15,2),3)